Aviator1280/Aviator1280-Dual-Universe-HUD/README.md

 3. **Databank** (This databank need to be connected to the Command/Hover seat or Cockpit)
 4. **Emitter** *(Not Required if you don't need to sync your WPs with the WP Base Sync)*
 5. **Receiver** *(Not Required if you don't need to sync your WPs with the WP Base Sync)
->Note: The **Screen** it is not mandatory.
+> NOTE: The **Screen** it is not mandatory.
 You can still use most of the functionalities typing commands in the *LUA Console*.
 The commands will be presented in the cconsole no need to recall them.

 ## WayPoint Sync
 #### Required Emelents